-We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.5m (2019: £0.5m), in addition to other identified misstatements that warranted reporting on qualitative grounds.
-Of the Group's 5 (2019: 4) reporting components, we subjected 3 (2019: 4) to full scope audits for Group purposes, all of which were performed by the Group audit team.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding £0.4m (2020: £0.5m), in addition to other identified misstatements that warranted reporting on qualitative grounds.

+Of the Group's 6 (2020: 5) reporting components, we subjected 3 (2020: 3) to full scope audits for group purposes.
+The work on these components, including the audit of the parent company, was performed by the Group team.